 COD LIVER OIL & OMEGA-3 SUPPLEMENTS

 For a pure cod liver oil supplement, our Cod Liver Oil softgels contain 1000mg of cod liver oil, including 80mg EPA and 110mg DHA, and 100% EU RDA of vitamin D and vitamin A.

-For a blend of fish oils, try our Omega 3 Fish Oil softgels, sourced from cold water fish including tuna, mackerel, trout, salmon and halibut.
+For a blend of fish oils, browse our range of Omega 3 Supplements.
+This includes our top-selling Omega 3 Fish Oil softgels, sourced from cold water fish including tuna, mackerel, trout, salmon and halibut.
 This supplement contains 1000mg of omega-3, 180mg EPA and 120mg DHA per softgel.
-As a bonus, our Omega 3 Fish Oil tablets also contain vitamin E, which acts as an antioxidant.
+As a bonus, our Omega 3 Fish Oil softgels also contain vitamin E, which acts as an antioxidant.
 Vitamin E also helps to protect the oil from oxidation or spoiling, ensuring your omega-3 is of premium quality and stays that way.